eliasbnk/dev-setup/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## 5. Downloading Visual Studio Code Extensions

-type the following into Terminal:
+type all of the following into Terminal at once :

 ```
 sudo chmod u+x vscode-extension-install.sh